Chart Color Schemes

 Guildford displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Guildford's dwelling structures, as per the latest Census, consisted of 55.0% houses and 45.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 62.1% houses and 37.8% other dwellings.
-Home ownership in Guildford stood at 22.0%, with mortgaged dwellings at 29.0% and rented ones at 49.0%.
-The median monthly mortgage repayment was $2,015, below Sydney metro's average of $2,167.
-Median weekly rent in Guildford was $378, compared to Sydney metro's $400.
+Guildford's dwelling structure, as per the latest Census, consisted of 55.0% houses and 45.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 62.1% houses and 37.8% other dwellings.
+Home ownership in Guildford was at 22.0%, with mortgaged dwellings at 29.0% and rented ones at 49.0%.
+The median monthly mortgage repayment was $2,015, lower than Sydney metro's $2,167.
+Weekly rent median was $378, compared to Sydney metro's $400.
 Nationally, Guildford's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing